AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 persecutor, or the votary of abominable lusts, should yet in the ages to come find salvation.
-Such considerations help us to see the extreme weight attaching even to the very least expression in the fathers which involves sympathy with the larger hope, \* \* \* especially so when we consider that the idea of mercy was then but little known, and that truth, as we conceive it, was not then esteemed a duty.
+Such considerations help us to see the extreme weight attaching even to the very least expression in the fathers which involves sympathy with the larger hope...especially so when we consider that the idea of mercy was then but little known, and that truth, as we conceive it, was not then esteemed a duty.
 As the vices of the early centuries were great, so were their punishments cruel.
-The early fathers wrote when the wild beasts of the arena tore alike the innocent and the guilty, limb from limb, amid the applause even of gently-nurtured women; they wrote when the cross, with its living burden of agony, was a common sight, and evoked no protest.
-They wrote when every minister of justice was a torturer, and almost every criminal court a petty inquisition; when every household of the better class, even among Christians, swarmed with slaves liable to torture, to scourging, to mutilation, at the caprice of a master or the frown of a mistress.
+The early fathers wrote when the wild beasts of the arena tore alike the innocent and the guilty, limb from limb, amid the applause even of gently-nurtured women;
+they wrote when the cross, with its living burden of agony, was a common sight, and evoked no protest.
+They wrote when every minister of justice was a torturer, and almost every criminal court a petty inquisition;
+when every household of the better class, even among Christians, swarmed with slaves liable to torture, to scourging, to mutilation, at the caprice of a master or the frown of a mistress.
 Let all these facts be fully weighed, and a conviction arises irresistibly, that, in such an age, no idea of Universalism could have originated unless inspired from above.
 If, now, when criminals are shielded from suffering with almost morbid care, men, the best of men, think with very little concern of the unutterable woe of the lost, how, I ask, could Universalism have arisen of itself in an age like that of the fathers?
 Consider further.
 The larger hope is not, we are informed, in the Bible; it is not, we know, in the heart of man naturally; still less was it there in days such as those we have described, when mercy was unknown, when the dearest interest of the church forbade its avowal.
 But it is found in many, very many, ancient fathers, and often, in the very broadest form, embracing every fallen spirit.
 Where, then, did they find it?
 Whence did they import this idea?
 Can we doubt that the fathers could only have drawn it, as their writings testify, from the Bible itself?\"[^75]

 ## Testimony of the Catacombs.